Yashraj-Jangra/SplitWise-Clone/README.md

 ## Getting Started

-Follow these instructions to get a local copy of SettleEase up and running on your machine.
+Follow these instructions to get a local copy of {AppName} up and running on your machine.

 ### Prerequisites